 Book-to-Market Ratio and Skewness of Stock Returns

-Stocks with low book-to-market ratio, also known as glamour stocks, are shown to have significant excess positive skewness in their return distributions compared with value stocks.
-The premium (discount) investors apply to glamour (value) stocks correlates significantly with the difference in return skewness.
+This study demonstrates that stocks with low book-to-market ratios, also known as glamour stocks, have significantly more positive skewness in their return distributions compared to the return distributions of value stocks with high book-tomarket ratios.
+The premium (discount) investors apply to these glamour (value) stocks also correlates significantly with the difference in return skewness.
 These findings suggest that the value/glamour-stock puzzle is partially explained by investor preference for positive skewness in stock returns.
-Such preference for skewness, which is consistent with investors having S-shaped utility-of-wealth functions, is observed in such consumer behaviors as lottery purchases and gambling.
-The results also indicate that the conservative bias in US GAAP, which has been widely criticized for tarnishing the representational faithfulness of financial reports, can provide investors with useful information to assess firm upside potential relative to downside risk.
+Such preference for skewness, which is consistent with investors having inverse S-shaped utility functions, is observed in such consumer behaviors as lottery purchases and gambling.
+This paper further documents significant predictive power of accounting-based measures, such as the book rate of return, with respect to the skewness of stock returns.

-Keywords: Book-to-market ratio, Skewness, Accounting conservatism, Growth, Capital asset pricing
+Keywords: Accounting conservatism, Value/glamour stocks, Book-to-market ratio, Skewness, Growth, Capital asset pricing